RNA-FRETools/Lifefit/docs/index.md

 ### Installation

-Install the latest release of with pip
+Install the latest release with pip

 ```
 pip install lifefit